-During summer, you will notice there are quite amount of trees of decent size and heights in this area.
+During summer, you will notice there are quite an amount of trees of decent size and heights in this area.
 The forest land ratio in Iceland is very low due to its harsh near-arctic latitude, which makes the trail to Svartifoss a blessed path to beautiful things.

 The southern highland created copious of natural wonders.
-Jokulsarlon Glacier Lagoon, as one supreme example, was created by Breiðamerkurjokull glacier retreating since 1930s.
+Jokulsarlon Glacier Lagoon, as one supreme example, was created by Breiðamerkurjokull glacier retreating since the 1930s.
 The lake continues to expand its size.
 Now it’s about 18 km2 (7 sq mi).
 It is also considered as the deepest lake in Iceland with a depth of 248 meters (814 ft).
-Jokulsarlon glacier lagoon is 50-minute drive from Skaftafell parking on Highway 1.
+Jokulsarlon glacier lagoon is a 50-minute drive from Skaftafell parking on Highway 1.

 Jokulsarlon stands out among the myriad sights and scenes because of its timing, location and narrative.
 The lake was developed when the temperature increased between 1920 – 1970.
-It lead to part of the glacier shed away.
+It leads to part of the glacier shed away.
 The drifting icebergs began their floating life on the lake until they diminished into small pieces.
-Eventually they melted into the lake before rushing through the pathway to the North Atlantic.
+Eventually, they melted into the lake before rushing through the pathway to the North Atlantic.
 The varying ice forms you see in Jökulsárlón is the different phases in their short life.

 Many small ice pieces stranded sporadically on the shores on their way out to the ocean.
 When the sunlight radiates through, they transform into iridescent gems spreading over the sand.
-Therefore, people named it the Diamond Beach.
+Therefore, people named it Diamond Beach.
 You can visit the Diamond Beach by walking.
 It is about 600 meters away from Jokulsarlon.

 Although cold, the lake is nevertheless a haven for many kinds of wildlife.
-Seabirds, such as the Great Skuas, the Arctic Terns and Seagulls, choose to sejourn at Jokulsarlon.
+Seabirds, such as the Great Skuas, the Arctic Terns, and Seagulls, choose to sejourn at Jokulsarlon.
 You can also spot the seals relaxing on ice chunks on the lake.